SoFi Invest Review – SoFi Automated Investing Review

 - The zero management fee is a huge advantage.

 - Access to financial advisors/consultants is attractive.
 Although, if you’re invested with Schwab Intelligent Portfolios you’ll enjoy zero fees and access to financial consultants for similar advice.

 - SoFi Wealth Management invests in stocks and bonds, the way robo-advisors typically do, but they also offer real estate and high-yield bonds which are rarer in the robo-advisory sphere.

-- SoFi only requires one dollar to get started, making it the only robo-advisor with zero fees, $1 minimum, and financial advisors.
+- SoFi only requires one dollar to get started, making it a unique robo-advisor with zero fund management fees, $1 minimum, and financial advisors.

 SoFi Automate Investing Cons

 - No tax-loss harvesting.
 This strategy has been shown to provide a substantial improvement in net annual return on investment but is not offered by the service at this time.

 - The aggressive portfolio is 100% invested in stocks while the conservative portfolio is 100% invested in bonds.
 The 100% stock aggressive portfolio is too risky for most investors.
 While the 100% fixed investment portfolio is too conservative for all but relatively short term investors.